 I generally prefer taller, thinner packs rather than wider, squatter ones.
 I find they’re more comfortable to wear and provide more freedom of movement if you’re climbing or hiking.
 And because this one has the laptop compartment on the outside, it means that the heavy camera gear is closer to your back.
 That helps with comfort and stability.

 There are two adjustable shoulder straps.
 They’re reasonably well padded–not to the extent of a high-end hiking pack but better than many of the economy-end camera packs.
-And they’re attached at the top in a very solid way, so having the strap pull away from body of the pack isn’t a problem.
-You can connect the should straps with a chest stabilizer strap.
+And they’re attached at the top in a very solid way, so having the strap pull away from the body of the pack isn’t a problem.
+You can connect the two shoulder straps with a chest stabilizer strap that goes across.

 One thing that’s missing, though, is a waist stabilizer strap.
 That means all the weight will be on your shoulders, not on your hips, and it’s going to move around laterally if you’re heading over rough terrain.